gaslight/posts/posts/2013-09-04-does-coffeescript-have-a-future.md

 ## Does CoffeeScript have a Future?

 CoffeeScript has made the landscape of JavaScript development so much more interesting.
 There is no doubt that CoffeeScript has emerged.
-Rails and any other framework worth it's salt ships with support for it.
+Rails and any other framework worth its salt ships with support for it.
 Github's internal style guide [promotes it](https://github.com/styleguide/javascript).
 We write it religiously at Gaslight.

 But Kevin Rockwood recently came back from an Ember.js event in Chicago, saying some really interesting things about JavaScript.
 He pointed me to this [discourse thread](http://meta.discourse.org/t/is-it-better-for-discourse-to-use-javascript-or-coffeescript/3153/9), in which something significant happens.
 The core team of Discourse, a substantial open source project, make an official decision to stop writing CoffeeScript in lieu of JavaScript.